When to have a child consultation?

 We take safeguarding very seriously at Direct Mediation Services.
 Our main aim in the Child Consultation session is to actively listen to your child/children.
 Your mediator will not pass on any information to the child mediator about what has been said previously in mediation.
 This ensures that the child consultant maintains their independent role as an advocate for your child/children making sure that their voice is heard.

-We need to be fully confident that you as parents understand and agree to the terms of the meeting: 1) that it is confidential; 2) it is the child or children’s choice about what feedback is given; 3) no briefing of your child/children before or telling them off after.
+We need to be fully confident that you as parents understand and agree to the terms of the meeting: 1) that it is confidential; 2) it is the child or children’s choice about what feedback is given; 3) no briefing of your child/children before, or questioning them afterwards.

 - Our aim is to assist families to move forward.
 This is why we have listed this information on our website, so that your family can have clear expectations regarding child consultations.